memrange/push-notify-apn/README.md

 The -s flag means "sandbox", i.e., for apps that are deployed in a development environment.

+You can also use an interactive mode, where messages are read from stdin in this format:

+    token:sound:title:message

+To use, invoke like this:

+    stack exec -- sendapn -k ~/greaselapn.key -c ~/greaselapn.crt -a /etc/ssl/cert.pem -b org.hcesperer.greasel -s -i

+Do remove the -s flag when using the production instead of the sandbox environment.

 # credentials

 apn.crt and apn.key are the certificate and private key of your